Actuaries work with uncertainty. Join us and you’ll help clients analyse how future events could affect them.

 If you would like to find out more about the requirements for the IFoA please refer to the following link - www.actuaries.org.uk/become-actuary/how-become-actuary

 Compared to traditional Actuarial firms, with PwC you’ll gain practical experience of working with multidisciplinary PwC practices such as tax, accounting, regulatory, business recovery or deal experts on a wide range of client projects.
-This will help you develop analytical, technical, communication, project management and networking skills while building your business awareness and industry knowledge.
+This will help you develop analytical, technical, communication, consultancy, project management and networking skills while building your business awareness and industry knowledge.

 As an associate, you’ll work on a variety of clients so you build a global commercial awareness across different financial (and non-financial) institutions.
 From day one, you’ll have project management responsibilities and will be given opportunities to present the results of your statistical modelling to senior colleagues and clients.
 To support you in your exams, you will be given time off to study.
 As well as a study mentor, you’ll have a large network of other actuarial students there for support and celebrations for exam passes.